macOS installation

 Copy the contents of /bin/controls to C:\Program Files\Citadel\controls.
 Make sure that they are owned by root and not world writable.

-Then download the installer or build it using the build script and ensure that it is deployed in /Library/Scripts/Citadel/citadel-browser-agent and marked executable.
+Then download the installer or build it using the build script and ensure that it is deployed in /Library/Scripts/Citadel/citadel-browser-agent.
+If you need to rebuild it, you will have to generate a certificate and update the certificate hash in the configuration profile (see below).

 You can verify that events are being created by running the following command: